 - Access policies should be dynamic, not fixed.
 This allows trust to be contextual and adaptable to changing conditions based on business needs, risk tolerance, monitoring data, usage patterns, network locations, times of day, the presence of active attacks, and other variables.

-- Authentication and authorization must be strictly enforced.
+- Authentication and authorisation must be strictly enforced.
 These should be based on a formal identity, credential, and access management (ICAM) system that includes multifactor authentication.
-Like access, authentication and authorization should be dynamic—with consistent scanning for and assessment of threats, and with policies re-evaluated according to context and real-time conditions.
+Like access, authentication and authorisation should be dynamic—with consistent scanning for and assessment of threats, and with policies re-evaluated according to context and real-time conditions.

 - Analytics help make security stronger.
-By collecting information on resource and asset security postures, traffic patterns, access requests, and more over time—and analyzing them for patterns—organizations can strengthen cyber security and data quality on an ongoing basis.
+By collecting information on resource and asset security postures, traffic patterns, access requests, and more over time—and analysing them for patterns—organisations can strengthen cyber security and data quality on an ongoing basis.

-With these aspects of the zero-trust stance in place, organizations can be assured of better data hygiene because the information in their systems only ever comes from trusted sources and is highly traceable.
+With these aspects of the zero-trust stance in place, organisations can be assured of better data hygiene because the information in their systems only ever comes from trusted sources and is highly traceable.

 The benefits of good data hygiene

-With high-quality data, security teams can automate confidently, relying less on human judgment to check, approve, or fix automated decisions.
+With high-quality data, security teams can automate confidently, relying less on human judgement to check, approve, or fix automated decisions.

 Reliable automation enables real-time security at scale, reinforcing the “everywhere, all the time” zero-trust security context even when thousands of users, devices, and assets are involved.
 This can be applied to a vast range of security functions.
 Assessing identity risk is one example: determining if a requesting resource should be allowed to perform a given action based on established risk thresholds, even when the identity of that resource is not previously known, such as a new partner.
 With zero trust, the data involved in the transaction can be counted on as highly reliable, strengthening the decision to grant or withhold access.